andrewnguyen41/saga-nodejs-kafka/README.md

 This project serves as a demonstrative example for effectively managing long-running Payment Transactions within a Microservice Architecture.
 Leveraging technologies such as Node.js, Kafka, and MongoDB, this implementation showcases the Saga Orchestator pattern.

+Saga Pattern is a method for managing a series of related tasks in a distributed system.
+It breaks down complex processes into smaller steps, ensuring that if any step fails, compensating actions are taken.
+This pattern is crucial for maintaining data integrity and reliability in systems with multiple interacting services, like microservices architectures.

-For a detailed understanding of the Saga pattern, refer to [Microservices.io - Saga Pattern](https://microservices.io/patterns/data/saga.html).
+For a more detailed of the Saga pattern, refer to [Microservices.io - Saga Pattern](https://microservices.io/patterns/data/saga.html).

 ## Successful Flow:
 ![Successful Flow](./saga.png)